 The Company pays quarterly dividends on its Common and Preferred Shares in February, May, August and November of each year.
-The guarterly dividend is \$0.20 per Common Share and \$0.375 per Preferred Share.
+The quarterly dividend is \$0.20 per Common Share and \$0.375 per Preferred Share.

-The payment of the Company's regular quarterly dividends is funded by net investment income.
-For the year ended March 31, 2012, net investment income was \$17,790,000 as compared to dividend payments of \$10,134,000.
-On a per Common Share basis, net investment income of \$1.43 per share exceeded dividend payments of \$0.80 per share.
+The payment of the Company's quarterly dividends is funded by net investment income.
+For the year ended March 31, 2013, net investment income was \$1.43 (fiscal 2012 - \$1.43) per Common Share as compared to total quarterly dividend payments of \$0.80 per Common Share.